-We decided to explore both Hamburg and Berlin during our time in Germany due to how easy it is to travel from Hamburg to Berlin using Flixbus.
+We decided to explore both Hamburg and Berlin during our time in Germany due to how easy it is to travel from Hamburg to Berlin by bus, using Flixbus.

 If the discomfort of in-your-face prostitution is too much for you, don’t worry it’s confined to specific areas and as a couple or female you’re more than likely to be ignored.